ayubhali/ayubhali/README.md

 ---

 ## 🔍  Overview

-I’m a 4th-year Computing Science student at the University of Alberta with experience in vulnerability management, threat detection, and security operations.
-I’ve contributed to the remediation and reporting of vulnerabilities, as well as monitoring and incident detection across on-prem and cloud environments using industry-standard tools.
+I’m a 4th-year Computing Science student at the University of Alberta with hands-on experience in vulnerability management, incident response, and security operations across on-prem and cloud environments.

-Currently building deeper expertise in risk analysis, incident response, and cloud security.
+I’ve contributed to detection engineering, remediation efforts, and risk analysis using industry-standard tools.

-Open to cybersecurity internships and entry-level roles 🌱
+🌱 Open to cybersecurity internships and entry-level roles.

 ---